voidfill/Glasscord/README.md

 ![Glasscord + VSCode](images/preview_vscode.png)

 ### What is it?
-Glasscord is a really simple tool that enables window composition effects (transparency and frosted glass effects) on Electron apps, such as Discord and Visual Studio Code; however it can be expanded to work with *almost any* Electron app.
+Glasscord is a really simple tool based on [Glasstron](https://github.com/AryToNeX/Glasstron) that enables window composition effects (transparency and frosted glass effects) on Electron apps, such as Discord and Visual Studio Code; however it can work with *almost any* Electron app.

 It is compatible with Windows, Linux and macOS.

+More functionalities are achievable by extending Glasscord with modules.
+You can find more on [the Glasscord-Modules repo](https://github.com/AryToNeX/Glasscord-Modules).

 ### So, is it a theme?
 Glasscord is NOT a theme.
 It's a tool that enables themes to request composition effects.

-To put it in other, more simple words, you will need a theme that supports Glasscord to be able to see it in action.
+To put it in other, more simple words, you will need a theme that uses Glasscord's "CSS API" to be able to see it in action.

 ### But why?
 I was bored and I made an early proof of concept to post on [r/unixporn](https://www.reddit.com/r/unixporn/comments/fu0bqh/kde_stop_blurry_discord/).